 None of these impacts would be large enough to measurably affect fish and invertebrate populations in Lynn Canal.
-Conservation measures identified by DOT&PF and the National Marine Fisheries Service (NMFS) would be included in the design and construction of the selected alternative to further minimize impacts to intertidal and subtidal habitat (Essential Fish Habitat).
+Conservation measures identified by DOT&PF and the National Marine Fisheries Service (NMFS) would be included in the design and construction if a build alternative were selected to further minimize impacts to intertidal and subtidal habitat (Essential Fish Habitat).

-Terrestrial Habitat - No impacts to terrestrial habitat would occur under Alternative 1 (No Action), 1B, 4A, or 4C.
+Terrestrial Habitat - No impacts to terrestrial habitat would occur under Alternative 1 - No Action, 1B, 4A, or 4C.
 Most of the terrestrial habitat that would be affected by Alternatives 2B and 3 is in the Tongass National Forest.
 Alternative 2B would remove approximately 400 acres of the approximately 103,500 acres of old-growth forest mapped along the east side of Lynn Canal.
 Alternative 3 would remove approximately 265 acres of old-growth forest mapped along the east and west sides of Lynn Canal (predominantly the west side, which has approximately 51,960 acres).
 Alternatives 4B and 4D would reduce the size of the old-growth forest stands in the area by less than 0.04 percent.
+As part of its management of old-growth habitat, the U.S.